alan-turing-institute/scivision/docs/data_repository_template.md

 This guide explains how to ensure your datasets are compatible with Scivision.
 The basic requirements for addition to the Scivision catalog are described first.
 There are then details on the additional requirements to enable the dataset to be loaded / run through the scivision API.

 These instructions will enable you to get your dataset into the correct format for adding to the Scivision "catalog".
-Once you have set up your dataset as per this guide, consult the [contributor page](./contributing.html#gift-contributing-to-the-scivision-catalog) for details of how to submit it.
+Once you have set up your dataset as per this guide, consult the [contributor page](https://scivision.readthedocs.io/en/latest/contributing.html#contributing-a-datasource) for details of how to submit it.

 📚 **Contents:**

-- :ref:`catalog`
+- :ref:`data-catalog`
   - :ref:`documentation`
   - :ref:`data-license`
   - :ref:`data-thumbnail`
-- :ref:`api`
+- :ref:`data-api`
   - :ref:`data-repo-structure`
   - :ref:`data-config-file`

 <!-- - :ref:`example-data-repos` -->

-.. _catalog:
+.. _data-catalog:

 ## 📁 Requirements for the Scivision catalog

 .. _documentation:

-### 📄 Documentation
+#### 📄 Documentation

 Helpful information on the dataset and its origin should be included with the dataset, for example a `README` file.
 Without this, your dataset may not be accepted for inclusion in the Scivision catalog.

 .. _data-license:

-### 📜 Data license
+#### 📜 Data license

 You should include a `LICENSE` file, so that Scivision users who come across it can understand the conditions of the data's usage.
 For help deciding which license to include, check out the section on [data licenses](https://the-turing-way.netlify.app/reproducible-research/licensing/licensing-data.html) in The Turing Way online handbook.

 .. _data-thumbnail:

-### 🎆 Data Thumbnail
+#### 🎆 Data Thumbnail

 When viewing the dataset in [sci.vision](https://sci.vision/#/datasource-grid) a dataset thumbnail is required.
 The thumbnail can be an interesting image or slice of the dataset that catches the attention of the Scivision user (creativity encouraged!).

 - It must be a 256x256 PNG or JPEG file
 - The file name should be the name of the dataset as in the catalog

-.. _api:
+.. _data-api:

 ## ✨ Requirements for the Scivision API

+For your data(s) to be loadable by the Scivision API, it is necessary to create a GitHub repo structure in a particular structure, and include a data config file.

 .. _data-repo-structure:

-For your data(s) to be loadable by the Scivision API, it is necessary to create a GitHub repo structure in a particular structure, and include a data config file.

-### 🧱 Data repo structure
+#### 🧱 Data repo structure

 We recommend to set up a data repo for Scivision with the following structure, with the default name for the config file that the Scivision API will recognise being `.scivision/data.yml`: